VINXIS/vinxis.moe/src/content/blog/Sendai MAX.md

 Also finally caught up on Anki because the day before I couldn't finish all the reviewing.
 I also drew today, but it was just practicing drawing lines.
 Before I was drawing basic shapes over and over again but I was like damn I need to learn how to make a line in the first place honestly.

 That's pretty much all that happened this day though.
 At Sendai station I was contemplating going to the garden by the cemetery but I decided otherwise to just get back home.
 I didn't give myself any time to work on the research project though unfortunately...

+# May 18 2025 JST
+*Written at May 19 12:04 UTC*

+Actually crazy day.
+I ate SO MUCH food this day like it wasn't even good food or anything just random food from FamilyMart and also the food I had cooked before to gradually finish it.
+Somehow though I locked in and drew a bunch of random lines and shit, finished all my Anki, and then also deadass worked on the research project site for like 10 hours straight or something.
+I rewrote the entire state management system, and then basically finished like 80% of the project that was left straight up in 1 sitting it was actually crazy.
+I treated myself to some ramen from the epic place (Yokoyokoya) and it was epic

+Nothing really much else to say about this day if I recall correctly.
+I barely went outside aside for FamilyMart and ramen, and I was busy being locked in all day lol